zhiyhu/NMD-paper/README.md

 ## Citation

-A manuscript detailing our work has been submitted for publication and a bioRxiv submission is in preparation:
+A manuscript detailing our work has been accepted by Nature Communications:

 Z. Hu, C. Yau and A. Ahmed (2017) *A pan-cancer genome-wide analysis reveals tumour dependencies by induction of non-sense mediated decay* (accepted).